DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates
 ### **2021/07/09 v0.666**
+ * OPTIMIZATION - Dungeon should be smoother now
  * FIX - Fix chat keeps disconnecting
  * BALANCE - reduced Marksman enemy crit damage from 50% to 40%
  * OPTIMIZATION - opening player profile should now be much smoother